 ESSA will take disciplinary action, up to and including termination, in respect of breaches of this Code.
 The type of disciplinary action will be dependent on the nature of the breach, and will be subject to and in accordance with applicable employment law.
 Disciplinary action will be consistently applied.

 You will follow established ESSA policies and procedures.
 ESSA acknowledges that from time to time extenuating circumstances may arise where a policy cannot be fully adhered to in a particular instance.
 Not every instance in which a policy is overridden or an exception to a policy is taken will constitute a breach of this Code.
-However, any decision to depart from this Code may only be made by the Board or Audit Committee and will, if applicable, be promptly disclosed as required by law or stock exchange regulation.
+However, any waiver of this Code for a Board member or officer may only be made by the Board or CGNC and will, if applicable, be promptly disclosed as required by law or stock exchange regulation.

 How to Raise a Concern With Respect to this Code

-The Audit Committee has responsibility for ensuring that all submissions are appropriately investigated in accordance with an appropriate protocol.
-You might be required to cooperate with such an investigation.
-In the discretion of the Audit Committee, the matter might be investigated by third parties.
-Any supervisor, manager or other appropriate personnel who receives or is aware of an allegation of a breach of this Code will report it to the Compliance Officer.
-The Compliance Officer will report to the Audit Committee in respect of each allegation of a breach of this Code brought to him or her.
-The Audit Committee will oversee the taking of appropriate corrective actions where breaches of this Code have occurred, which may include the making of process improvements to corporate practices or procedures and/or the taking of disciplinary action, up to and including termination of employment in respect of employees whose conduct was in violation of this Code.
-Such disciplinary action may include: written notices to the individual involved that a violation has been determined, demotion or re- assignment of the individual involved, and suspension with or without pay or benefits.
+The CGNC will oversee the taking of appropriate corrective actions where breaches of this Code have occurred, which may include the making of process improvements to corporate practices or procedures and/or the taking of disciplinary action, up to and including termination of employment in respect of employees whose conduct was in violation of this Code.
+Such disciplinary action may include: written notices to the individual involved that a violation has been determined, demotion or re-assignment of the individual involved, and suspension with or without pay or benefits.
 Violations of this Code may also constitute violations of law and may result in criminal penalties and civil liabilities for the offending person and ESSA.
 The type of disciplinary action that will be taken in respect of Code violations will be dependent on the nature of the violation and will be in accordance with and subject to applicable employment laws.